|

 SEWARD:

-English surname transferred to forename use, itself from the Middle English
+English surname transferred to forename use, from a Middle English

 form of Anglo-Saxon Siweard, meaning "sea